 The possibilities are endless when it comes to setting up grow lights in your home.
 You can go for functionality, which is great if you’re seed starting or growing smaller foods like lettuces.

 Or you can aim for decorative, aesthetic, and functional like I do with a greenhouse cabinet and my hanging bulbs.
 First let’s talk about using single grow light bulbs.
 If you just have a few plants that you want to light, you can use the single bulbs.
+To hang these, I just use a long cord and little cup hooks screwed into the ceiling.

 Since plants should not receive light 24/7, make sure your grow lights are on a timer.
 I use these smart plugs to set a schedule so I don’t risk forgetting to turn off the grow lights.
 I leave them on for 8 hours a day, and they don’t have brightness dimmers.

-How to set up grow lights on shelving or in a cabinet
+Setting up grow lights on shelving or in a cabinet

 Next let’s talk about setting up grow lights on shelving or in a cabinet.
 Pick out a good, sturdy shelf or cabinet.
 A wire shelving unit is great because they’re easy to find at the hardware store, relatively inexpensive, and they’re easy to set up and keep clean.

 I went for an Ikea glass cabinet, Fabrikor.
-You can see my whole Ikea glass cabinet setup post here.
+You can see my whole Ikea glass cabinet setup guide here.
 It’s a beautiful little decorative cabinet with glass windows and glass shelves that allow light to easily pass through.
 Ikea has a bunch of great, affordable options for greenhouse cabinets.

+Next, you’ll have to decide how to set up your grow lights.
+For a larger shelf, like a wire shelving unit, you’ll probably want a longer grow light.
 Fluorescent tubes are a great option because they use 75% less energy and last 10x longer than traditional bulbs.
 To set these up, use S-hooks to attach to the shelving unit.

-Keep in mind, as your plants grow taller, you’ll need to raise either the shelf or the grow lights.
 For my greenhouse cabinet, I chose these LED strips because they don’t require screws; I simply used double sided tape to attach them to the top of the cabinet.
 They also don’t give off heat, so my plants can safely grow in close proximity.

 Make sure your grow lights are on a timer.
-The LED strips I use in my greenhouse cabinet have a convenient 2, 4, and 8 hour timer.
+The LED strips I use in my cabinet have a convenient 2, 4, and 8 hour timer.
 I keep it on an 8 hour timer at 100% brightness.
 I found that this was best for my plants after some trial and error.

 How close should grow lights be to houseplants?

 Hanging grow lights is the best way to mimic the sun because it delivers light from above.
 If you place grow lights at an angle, it might not distribute the light evenly.
+The light should always reach the entire plant, otherwise they will grow slanted in the direction of the light source.

 How long should I leave grow lights on for?

 In addition to proximity to the plant, the time you leave the grow lights on for and the strength are critical parts of the equation.
 When plants are exposed to light, they’re hard at work photosynthesizing.
+So if you overexpose your houseplants, they will “burn out.”
+Sometimes literally.
+And it could damage their foliage, prevent flowering, and dry them out.

 Generally, plants need at least 8 hours of darkness everyday, sometimes more.
 Darkness is an important part of a plant’s growth because that’s when it uses the energy it has stored up to grow and flower.